krakend/krakend-documentation/features/rate-limit.md

 aliases:
 - /throttling/rate-limit/
 - /docs/throttling/rate-limit/
-lastmod: 2018-09-27
+lastmod: 2018-10-30
 date: 2016-07-01
 linktitle: Rate Limits
-title: Router rate limiting
+title: Endpoint rate limiting
 weight: 10
 menu:
   documentation:
     parent: features
 ---

-# Router: Rate limiting usage of KrakenD endpoints
-The router rate limit is a **per endpoint** setting that allows you to set the number of **maximum requests per second** a KrakenD endpoint will accept.
-If no configuration is added explicitly KrakenD is not going to apply any limitation in the number of requests it can handle.
+Limiting endpoints is responsibility of the **router rate** and allows you to set the number of **maximum requests per second** a KrakenD endpoint is going to accept.
+By default, there is no limitation on the number of requests an endpoint can handle.

-In order to specify a rate limit, you need to add the configuration in the desired endpoint.
-The router rate limit **does not accept a default value** to be used across all the endpoints.
-Nevertheless, when using the [KrakenDesigner](http://designer.krakend.io/) if you specify a default rate limit in the *Service* section it will copy the setting in every single endpoint for you when there is no setting.
+To specify a rate limit, you need to add the configuration in the desired endpoint.

 At the router level, you can set the rate limit for endpoints based on:

-1. Maximum request rate an endpoint accepts
+1. Maximum number of requests an endpoint accepts in a second (`maxRate`)
-2. Maximum request rate an endpoint accepts **per client**
+2. Maximum number of requests an endpoint accepts **per client** (`clientMaxRate`)

-## Maximum request rate per endpoint (`maxRate`)
+# Endpoint rate limit (`maxRate`)
 Enable this option when you want to set the maximum requests an endpoint can handle within a window of 1 second.

-When set, every KrakenD instance will keep in-memory an updated counter with the number of requests being processed per second in that endpoint.
+When set, every KrakenD instance keeps in-memory an updated counter with the number of requests processed per second in that endpoint.

-The absence of `maxRate` in the configuration or `"maxRate": 0` mean NO LIMIT.
+The absence of `maxRate` in the configuration or `"maxRate": 0` is the equivalent to no limitation.

-### What happens when the `maxRate` limit is reached?
+## What if the `maxRate` limit is reached?
-If API users reach the established limit in the endpoint then KrakenD will start rejecting requests.
-Users will see an HTTP status code `503 Service Unavailable`.
+If API users reach the established limit in the endpoint, then KrakenD starts rejecting requests.
+Users see an HTTP status code `503 Service Unavailable`.

-## Maximum request rate per endpoint and client (`clientMaxRate`)
+# Endpoint rate limit per client (`clientMaxRate`)
-Similar to `maxRate` the `clientMaxRate` establishes a *user quota*.
-Limits the maximum requests per second the KrakenD service will process for a single endpoint and a given client.
-Every KrakenD instance will keep its counters of the requests per second **every single client** is doing.
+The rate per client works similarly to `maxRate`, but the `clientMaxRate` establishes a *user quota*.

+Instead of counting all the connections to the endpoint the `clientMaxRate` keeps a counter for every client and endpoint.
+Have in mind that every KrakenD instance keeps its counters in memory for **every single client**.
-There are two client identification strategies that can be chosen:

-  - `"strategy": "ip"` When the restrictions are based on the client's IP, and every IP is considered a different user.
-  - `"strategy": "header"` When the criteria for identifying a user comes from the value of a `key` inside the header.
-With this strategy the `key` must be also specified.
-    - E.g, set `"key": "X-TOKEN"` to use the `X-TOKEN` header as the unique user identifier.

-The absence of `clientMaxRate` in the configuration or `"clientMaxRate": 0` means NO LIMIT per user.

-The value you use for `clientMaxRate` should be significantly lower than you would use for `maxRate`, as this limit will be multiplied by the number of active clients at that moment.

-Example:
+**Example**:

     clientMaxRate : 10

-If 200 different customers (with different IPs) hit the KrakenD, they will be allowed to generate a total traffic of
+200 different customers (with different IPs) hitting the limited KrakenD endpoint are allowed to generate total traffic of:

-    200 ips x 10 req/s = 2000req/s
+    200 IPs x 10 req/s = 2000req/s

- {{% note title="Perf note" %}}
+{{% note title="A note on performance" %}}
+Limiting endpoints per user makes KrakenD keep in memory counters for the two dimensions: *endpoints x clients*.

- From a **performance point of view**, the `clientMaxRate` drops the performance as every incoming client needs to be monitored.
-Use it wisely.
+The `clientMaxRate` drops the performance as every incoming client needs tracking.
+Even counters are small in data it's easy to end up with several millions of counters.
+Make sure to do your math every time.
 {{% /note %}}

+The absence of `clientMaxRate` in the configuration or `"clientMaxRate": 0` is the equivalent to no limitation.

+## Client identification strategies
+Two **client identification strategies** are available:

+  - `"strategy": "ip"` When the restrictions apply to the client's IP, and every IP is considered to be a different user.
+  - `"strategy": "header"` When the criteria for identifying a user comes from the value of a `key` inside the header.
+With this strategy, the `key` must also be present.
+    - E.g., set `"key": "X-TOKEN"` to use the `X-TOKEN` header as the unique user identifier.

-### What happens when the `clientMaxRate` limit is reached?
+## What if the `clientMaxRate` limit is reached?
-If an API user (IP or header strategies) reaches the established limit in the endpoint then KrakenD will start rejecting requests.
-The user will see an HTTP status code `429 Too Many Requests`.
+If an API user (IP or header strategies) reaches the established limit in the endpoint, then KrakenD starts to reject requests to that specific client.
+The user sees an HTTP status code `429 Too Many Requests`.

-## Router rate limit example, `clientMaxRate`, and `maxRate` together.
+# Example of  `clientMaxRate` and `maxRate` together.
 The following example demonstrates a configuration with several endpoints, each one setting different limits:

 - A `/happy-hour` endpoint with unlimited usage as it sets `0`.